-Warm colors are distinctly attractive and can grab the attention of the audio quite easily.
-They possess a high red value in design which gives the warm effect.
+Warm colors are distinctly attractive and can grab the attention of the audience quite easily.
+They possess a high Red value in design which gives the warm effect.
 They are therefore ideal for the new brands that are seeking to establish themselves on the market.
-They are however mostly associated with less sombre organisations hence they are not exactly ideal for every company.

 This color category is predominantly blue and, as suggested by the name, it has a much less warm effect on anyone who views it.
-It is however more ideal for formal businesses that need a more serious aura for their clientele.
-While it doesn’t attract stark attention, it is more user-friendly and tends to be easier on the eyes than the warmer colors.
-A perfect example of such a color application is Facebook which has enjoyed wide success due to its comfort-inducing blue theme for its logo and app designs.
+It is, however, more ideal for formal businesses that need a more serious aura for their clientele.
+While it doesn’t attract stark attention, it is more user-friendly and tends to be easier on the eyes than warmer colors.
+A perfect example of such a color application is Facebook, which has enjoyed wide success due to its comfort-inducing blue theme for its logo and app designs.

 Analogue color designs for logos are very much similar to the monochromatic approach.
 They are, however, actually different colors that are closely related such that they can blend almost seamlessly without any stark variations.
 They are ideal for color-theme based logos that prefer to keep a general color tone for the logo or the whole business brand.

 This color design approach is aimed at giving the end product a distinct color variation to grab the attention of the audience.
 It is not very eye-friendly but it’s good at attracting attention.
 It features complementary colors on the extreme ends of warm and cold colors such as blue and yellow.

 The meaning behind colors